acomaviation/aerobid-legal-docs/acceptable_use_policy.md

 - For the purpose of harming or attempting to harm minors in any way.
 - To bully, insult, intimidate or humiliate any person.
 - To send, knowingly receive, upload, download, use or re-use any material which does not comply with our ‘Content standards’ set out below.
-- To transmit, or procure the sending of, any unsolicited or unauthorised advertising or promotional material or any other form of similar solicitation (spam).
+- To transmit, or procure the sending of, any unsolicited or unauthorised advertising or promotional material or any other form of similar solicitation (spam), including to any contact information published in our directories.
 - To knowingly transmit any data, send or upload any material that contains viruses, Trojan horses, worms, time-bombs, keystroke loggers, spyware, adware or any other harmful programs or similar computer code designed to adversely affect the operation of any computer software or hardware.
 - To upload terrorist content.